How To Use The Resource Library

 - One can use the Sort By drop-down to change the sort order.
 The options include alphabetical ascending, alphabetical descending, by file type, newest to oldest, and oldest to newest.

-- One can filter by category by clicking on the Cosmic Frog, MIP, Reference Data, SDK and Simulation buttons.
-By default, the Cosmic Frog category is selected.
+- One can filter by category by clicking on the Cosmic Frog, Atlas Tools and Apps, Reference Data, and O.R.
+Examples buttons.
 Once a category is selected, it can be unselected by clicking on it again.
 Multiple categories can be selected at the same time.
 If none of the specific categories are selected, then it defaults to showing all files.

 When a file in the list is selected by clicking on it, a Preview is shown on the right-hand side of the screen.
 This preview contains a short description of the resource, may contain a Video Introduction explaining for example the business problem or Cosmic Frog features covered in the resource, lists any Related (= included) Files, and lists any Tags that are associated with the resource so users can quickly understand what materials are covered by this resource.

-- If there is a resource in the library that you would like to explore further, you can click on the file to select it and then on the Copy button at the left top of the list.
-In the screenshot, the Advanced Model Template resource is being copied.
+- If there is a resource in the library that you would like to explore further, you can click on the resource to select it

-- This copies the resource and all related files to your My Files area on the Optilogic platform.
+- This copies the resource and all related files to your ‘Resource Library’ folder on the Optilogic Explorer.
 While the resource is being copied a notification at the right top in the Optilogic platform will pop up under the bell icon.
 Once it is done copying, you can click on the “Open Files” link in this notification to directly open the model or file.

 - If the Explorer area is not open yet, you can open it by clicking on the > button at the left top of the platform to see where the files have been copied to.
 From here you can expand the Explorer tree to see the subfolders of the resource and all files contained in it.
 You can also open the copied files from here by clicking on the file.
 For a Cosmic Frog model, it will open in Cosmic Frog directly and switch to the Cosmic Frog application.
 If the file is a Python file, a file that contains text (e.g. a .pdf or .txt file) or data (e.g. a .csv or .xls file) the file will be opened in the Lightning Editor.
 Python files will also be available to work with from within Atlas after copying them to My Files.